kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

     This command configures your Kyma cluster to trust GitHub OIDC tokens issued for the specified repository.
 The workflow obtains cluster access using a short-lived GitHub OIDC token — no long-lived credentials are stored.
 The only values you need to keep as secrets are the API server URL and CA certificate, which are connection details rather than credentials.

+    > [!NOTE]
-    > **Note:** The `--clusterrole edit` flag is used here for simplicity.
+    > The `--clusterrole edit` flag is used here for simplicity.
 In production, choose the most restrictive ClusterRole that satisfies your workflow's needs.
 You can also limit authorization to a specific workflow, branch, or environment using `--require-claim`.
 Run `kyma alpha authorize repository --help` for details.

 3. Add the cluster connection details as GitHub Actions secrets.
 Run the following commands locally to get the values: